2026 Inspiring Tasmania Grants Guidelines

 • Initiatives /activities must take place in Tasmania.

-• Initiatives /activities under the National Science Week Program must take place between 2 and 24 August 2025.
+• Initiatives /activities under the National Science Week Grants Program must take place between 8 and 30 August 2026.

-• Initiatives /activities under the STEM Community Connections Program must occur outside of 2 and 24 August 2025.
+• Initiatives /activities under the STEM Community Grants Program must take place outside of 8 and 30 August 2026.

 And eligible activities/initiatives will need to address one or more of the following objectives: